 Another Factor—Graying Faculty: The points above define parameters that institutions consider in seeking adjunct faculty—but is there a need?
-Based on survey data, the most noticeable factor pointing to future hiring of photo educators is a median age of 52 years among current faculty.
+Based on survey data, the most noticeable factor pointing to future hiring of photo educators is a median age of 52 years among current faculty, as seen in the cluster graph below mapping the current age range of photo educators.
 As older faculty retire, new educators will be hired to fill an apparently stable enrollment in photography courses.

 Additional data with a graphic representation of responses from the 2012 Photo Education Survey can be viewed in this 27-page PDF document.
 A comprehensive version of survey results and analysis can also be found on the MAC-On-Campus Web site or from Bill Gratton, National Manager of Educational Markets for the MAC Group.